Pilot Studies Competitions

 Applicants

 • The project team for the pilot study will include an investigator triad (senior investigator, an early or mid-career investigator, and a thrombosis fellow or trainee).
 It is also expected that a methods expert will be included on the team.
-At least one of the investigators in the triad must be a CanVECTOR member.

 • Any investigator in the triad can be the lead investigator for the application.